GermanBrainRot/Project-Galileo/README.md

 So, in short:

-- The integral formalism boils down to composition of morphisms in the appropriate category.
+- A "good" integral formalism boils down to composition of morphisms in the appropriate category.
-- The requirement to have a category forces us to treat interaction as *integration* over the Born density rather than sampling from it (which is a *retrospective* operation).
+- The requirement to have a category forces us to treat interaction as *integration* over the Born density rather than sampling from it and conditioning over it (which is a *retrospective* operation).
+This would also appear to be a mathematical trace left behind by my first postulate even in a Newtonian setting.
 - My second postulate boils down to treating the actions themselves as probabilistic and integrating them out - which is what Feynman's path integral formalism is already doing.
 Except, Feynman did not apply the Born rule on interacting branches.

 The path integral formalism latent in my words differs from Feynman's mostly in this.
 And in many cases, this should not make much of a difference since in Feynman's formalism, the branches where interactions even happen tend to be few, and where interactions happen, the interacting branches tend to interfere their quantum properties away.
-Mine says that these properties do not exist on those few branches, and this should be testable under suitable conditions.
+Mine says that these properties do not exist on those few branches - i.e. that the involved row of the density matrix and state vector should be classical and derived via Born rule there -, and this should be testable under suitable conditions.

 ![](Bourne.png)